CAVaccineInventory/vial/README.md

 ## Setting up a development environment

-If you run into issues during environment setup, start with the [1][faq] for troubleshooting.
+If you run into issues during environment setup, start with the [FAQ][1] for troubleshooting.

-** if you encounter any issues in setup, please document them and add them to the FAQ. **
+_If you encounter any issues in setup, please document them and add them to the [FAQ][1]._

 Check out the repository.
 Create a new Python virtual environment for it (I use `pipenv shell` to do this).
 Install the dependencies with `pip install -r requirements.txt`.